-Follow us on a trip to Nafplio, one of the most historical and romantic cities of Greece.
+It's time to follow us on a trip to Nafplion, the first capital of the modern Greek state and one of the most historical and romantic cities in Greece.
 Our ultimate Nafplion Travel Guide will introduce you to the history of the city and guide you through the plentiful monuments and attractions Nafplio has to offer!

 Table of Contents

 Just 2 hours away from downtown Athens, at the northeastern part of Peloponnese at the shores of the Argolic Gulf, lies the city of Nafplion, perhaps the most important provincial city of Greece.
 For those who want to experience a different side of the country, Nafplion is the ideal destination combining history with idyllic beaches and a picturesque urban environment.

 A bit about Nafplion, one of the most romantic cities in Greece

 Nafplio city from above - credits: Olga Kot Photo/Shutterstock.com

 According to ancient Greek mythology, the city was founded by the hero Nauplius (The Seafarer).
 He was the son of Poseidon and Amymone, a great explorer that discovered the constellation of Ursa Major.
 According to the myth, he was the founder of the ancient port of "Nauplia" on the shores of the Argolic region.

 Interestingly, the city is mentioned in the funerary inscription of the Egyptian Pharaoh Amenophis III (14th century BC)!
 Nafplion has a vast history, situated in an area of continuous human habitation from prehistoric times until today.

 As an important trading center overlooking the sea passages of the central Aegean Sea, many decided to control the city for their own interests.
 Today's visitor can see the history of Nafplio unraveling in front of his eyes just by having a walk around its alleys and streets.
 Join us and let us show you some of the best things to do in Nafplio.